LaussenLabs/atriumdb/sdk/docs/source/dataset.rst

 **Attributes**:

 - ``signals`` : ``dict``
     A dictionary where each entry corresponds to a different measure signal, making it easier to handle measures of different frequencies.
-The keys of this dictionary are tuples, each consisting of the measure tag, the frequency of the measure (in nHz), and the units of the measure.
+The keys of this dictionary are tuples, each consisting of the measure tag, the frequency of the measure (in Hz), and the units of the measure.
 The values are dictionaries containing metadata and data for each measure.

     Each signal dictionary has the following structure: